 UPDATE: Due to COVID-19, Lindsey is working remotely.
 Please reach out to her via email, tell her that you want to declare the CSCI minor, and ask her to initiate an electronic “Change of Major” form for you to electronically sign and forward to your primary advisor.
 Do NOT complete and submit the Change of Major PDF form to her first, or have your primary advisor initiate the form, as this could delay processing of your request.
 Please do not hesitate to reach out with any questions or concerns.
 Thank you!

 Students in the College of Engineering & Applied Science will also need to obtain a signature from your primary major advisor.
 Completed Change of Major forms should be delivered to the Dean’s Office in ECAD 100.

 You can also email Lindsey with questions or concerns about the minor, or for your requirements if you declared the minor before fall of 2014.

-Students must complete the following before declaring the minor (all minimum grade C-).
+Students must complete the following before declaring the minor (minimum grade C- except where noted).